If you’re buying a franchise for the first time, it can be difficult to know where to start. Here’s our comprehensive guide to get you started.

 A franchise buyout is when a franchisee buys out the franchise.
 As a result of the buyout, the franchisee will become the owner of the entire franchise.
 This includes any franchisees existing under franchise agreements with the franchisor.

 Buying out a franchise is more expensive than buying a franchise because the seller is selling complete ownership of its business.
-This transaction takes place by entering into a sale and purchase agreement, adopting new articles of association for the target company, entering into an investment agreement and any additional documents for finance.

 What is a pilot operation or a pilot franchisee?